GRAINS-US corn, soy futures slide as Midwest rain outlook improves

 By Julie Ingwersen

-CHICAGO, June 27 (Reuters) - U.S. new-crop corn and soybean futures fell to their lowest in more than a week on Tuesday, pressured by forecasts for much-needed rains in the Midwest where crops have been deteriorating under dry conditions, analysts said.
+CHICAGO, June 27 (Reuters) - U.S. new-crop corn and soybean futures fell on Tuesday to their lowest in more than a week, pressured by forecasts for much-needed rains in the Midwest where crops have been deteriorating under dry conditions, analysts said.

-Wheat futures also tumbled as worries subsided about instability in Russia, the world's top wheat exporter, and the Northern Hemisphere winter wheat harvest progressed.
+Wheat futures tumbled more than5% as worries subsided about political instability in Russia, the world's top wheat exporter, and the Northern Hemisphere winter wheat harvest progressed.

 Forecasts for rain in the Corn Belt later this week and next week tempered concerns about dry weather that has stressed crops this month.